mxroute/mxdocs/LiveSite/content/directadmin/spamfilters/_index.en.md

 Here, in the screenshot above, you can see the interface for configuring your account's spam filters.
 Next, let's break down what each section means.

+### Always scroll to the bottom of the page and click "Save" after making any changes to your spam filter configuration.

 ## Where to send the spam?
 ![](https://mxrouteprod.b-cdn.net/tutorialimages/SpamFilters/wheretosendspam.png)